 A PCA that faces environmental hazards, like humidity, salt spray, or even chemicals, is neither reliable nor long-lived--which means that a good coating is necessary to keep the PCA and the mobile phone functioning properly.
 Coatings are also necessary to keep the telecommunications industry's transmission equipment safe in all kinds of weather, which means that this field relies heavily on coatings.

 How Conformal Coating Works

 Conformal coating is a thin layer of chemical coating that conforms to a PCB to protect it from moisture and contaminants.
-There are four types of liquid coating, acrylic, epoxy, silicone, urethane and one vapor-phase, parylene.
+There are four types of liquid coating: acrylic, epoxy, silicone, urethane and one vapor-phase, parylene.
 You will have different reasons for using each type depending on the product you want to coat.
 When it comes to PCBs, parylene is the recommended conformal coating for a number of reasons.
 Let's look at that next.

 - Weight.
 Since PCAs are becoming smaller and sleeker, it is parylene's responsibility to keep up--and this is one conformal coating that never gets in the way.
 Parylene is lightweight, so it doesn't interrupt the delicate PCA or its placement or function.

 - Conformity.
 Parylene is one of the best conformal coatings when it comes to conforming to unusual or difficult surfaces, and that's good news for the telecommunications industry.
 Since PCAs are rarely smooth and simple, parylene is the best choice.

 - Protection.
 Reliability is key, and parylene offers just that.
 Both flexible and strong, this conformal coating provides flawless protection against the elements, chemicals, moisture, and more.